damienPilat/passwordManager/README.md

 ## References
 This section will list all sources used as support for this project.
 The initial structure was done by following the [Django Tutorial](https://docs.djangoproject.com/en/3.0/intro/tutorial01/).
+The initial side nav was created following this [w2schools tutorial](https://www.w3schools.com/howto/howto_js_sidenav.asp).